 Smaller dogs, dogs with frequent diarrhea, and dogs with previous anal gland issues often experience difficulty with expression.
-As the anal sack fluid builds up in the small sacs you will start to notice a very fishy odor.
-When anal glands do not express naturally, a veterinarian technician or groomer must express them manually.
+You will notice a very fishy odor as the anal sack fluid builds up in the tiny sacs.
+When anal glands do not express naturally, a veterinarian technician or groomer must tell them manually.

-If left, anal sac blockages can abscess and rupture…you don’t want to know what happens next.
-Needless to say, you should see your vet before a rupture happens!
+If left anal sac blockages can abscess and rupture…you don’t want to know what happens next.
+You should see your vet before a rupture occurs!